internetarchive/warcprox/api.rst

 it in brozzler, see `https://github.com/internetarchive/brozzler/blob/master/job-conf.rst#warcprox-meta`_.
 ``Warcprox-Meta`` is often a very important part of brozzler job configuration.
-It is the way url and data quotas (limits) on jobs, seeds, and hosts are implemented, among other things.
+It is the way url and data limits on jobs, seeds, and hosts are implemented, among other things.

 Warcprox-Meta fields
 -------------------